intrpr/jeykll-basekb-test/_posts/2019-06-09-syllabus-sign-to-spoken-english.md

 	* Interpretation is a emotionally and physically demanding (and sometimes draining) profession; developing the ability to accept discussion and formative feedback about your work is a recommended goal at this stage in your training.
 In the spirit of respectful treatment, this also means that evaluations and/or offline discussions of inaccurate, inequivalent, or substandard performance are also open for collegial dialog.
 This is a great opportunity to receive (somewhat) mentored, external, and professional observations of your work.
 	* This also means, however, that while students can expect in-class feedback on produced work, there isn’t sufficient time to provide diagnostic-level feedback on each assignment, every time.

-*Fall 2018* Full disclosure: I may have out-of-state travel responsibilities I am fulfilling this semester.
+*Spring 2020* Full disclosure: I may have out-of-state travel responsibilities I am fulfilling this semester.
 I will inform you about these absences and we will work out contingencies.
 Thank you in advance for your patience.